-Mrs. Galota cherishes her free time being with her husband, daughter, son and wild, but loveable, dog.
+Mrs. Galota cherishes her free time being with her husband, daughter, son, and cute kitty Lily.
 They enjoy going on what her children call “adventures” such as camping, going to museums, community parks, or wherever the wind takes them.
-She is very excited to start this new chapter in her life at Seven Generations.
-Contact Tatiana Galota at firstname.lastname@example.org.
+She is very excited to continue her journey at Seven Gen!
+Contact Tatiana Galota at email@example.com

 Louise Moyer joined Seven Gen in 2010.
 She earned a B.S. degree in business administration from Drexel University, a J.D. from Villanova School of Law, and Elementary K-6 Teacher Certification from Cedar Crest College.
 Prior to embarking on her teaching career, she was an attorney for a Philadelphia law firm for 17 years.

 Louise, her husband, and 3 sons live on a farm in Berks County where they have horses (which her boys compete with), steer, and pigs, grow several crops, and nurture their very own wetland ecosystem.
 She is active as a volunteer in various youth organizations including Boy Scouts, a Berks County 4H equine club, teaches Sunday School and coordinates the VBS program at her church.
 Contact Louise Moyer at firstname.lastname@example.org.

 What is it like to teach at Seven Generations?